Carbonfreezer/multiplayer/README.md

 game core loop and takes into account the fact that we can not run threads easily in a non-WASM environment.

 The module **traits** contains the trait **BackEndArchitecture**, which the application must implement.
-The core logical functionality of the library is contained in **middle_layer**.
+The core logical functionality of the library is contained in **transport_layer**.
 These are the two modules mentioned in [General Overview](#general-overview).
-The **middle_layer** includes a bare-bones sample in its documentation of how a game should be structured.
+The **transport_layer** includes a bare-bones sample in its documentation of how a game should be structured.
 A more detailed example of this can be found in the section of [Tic-Tac-Toe](#tic-tac-toe).
-The middle layer is essentially a logistical one for passing messages between the frontend, the backend, and the relay server.
+The transport layer is essentially a logistical one for passing messages between the frontend, the backend, and the relay server.
 On top of this, it interfaces with a timer system.
 The timer system has been added because the backend, which has to be implemented by the game, is purely event-driven.
 The timer functionality is contained in the module **timer**.